 For Parents & Students

 Since the founding of the Center for Humane Technology we’ve received many messages from struggling parents, teachers and students.
-Here is a collection of practices that people we’ve spoken with have found helpful.
-It’s a small sample of the rich movement developing to help students, parents and teachers build healthier relationships with technology.
+Here are videos of the presentation our Head of Education, Max Stossel, gives to Students & Parents/Teachers as well as a collection of practices that people we’ve spoken with have found helpful.
+If you are watching one video as a family, we recommend watching the version for Students.
+This page is a small sample of the rich movement developing to help students, parents and teachers build healthier relationships with technology.
 If you know of something we should add, please tell us below, we appreciate your patience as vetting takes time.

 Research on the Invisible Harms of Technology for Children